 Alan Wright focuses his practice in the trial and appeal of commercial litigation matters in both state and federal courts.
-Prior to joining the firm, Mr. Wright was a partner at Crouch & Ramey, a litigation law firm based in Dallas, Texas, where his practice included appellate, banking and finance, bankruptcy, contract and business tort, energy, insurance, labor and employment real estate, land use and zoning, probate, and securities litigation.
-Previously, Mr. Wright practiced for 29 years at a national commercial law firm where his practice included banking and finance, bankruptcy, contract and business torts, energy, insurance, labor and employment, real estate, land use and zoning, probate, and securities matters.
+Prior to joining the firm, Mr. Wright was a partner at Crouch & Ramey, a litigation law firm based in Dallas, Texas, where his practice included appellate, banking and finance, bankruptcy, construction, contract and business tort, energy, insurance, labor and employment real estate, land use and zoning, probate, and securities litigation.
+Previously, Mr. Wright practiced for 29 years at a national commercial law firm where his practice included banking and finance, bankruptcy, construction, contract and business torts, energy, insurance, labor and employment, real estate, land use and zoning, probate, and securities matters.

 Mr. Wright is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.
 He has worked extensively as a consultant and advisor to trial lawyers before, during, and after trial.
 In addition to his traditional appellate court practice, Mr. Wright has also focused his appellate efforts on summary judgments, expert witness challenges, jury charges, disqualification and recusal, arbitration-related litigation, mandamus and other extraordinary writs, supersedeas and judgment enforcement, and attorney’s fees issues.
 He regularly counsels clients in the coordination of legal strategies and business goals, particularly in the evaluation of potential appeals.